Could Your Child be a Struggling Reader?

 There are tons of resources for what I have found to be the most confusing problems a child encounters as they read.
 The easiest way to find out what issues a child has with reading, is to listen to them read.
 These are the key signs that a child is a struggling reader:

 - Your child does not read fluently and has to hesitate to figure out many of the words on a page.

-- Your child will skip over words.
+- Skipping over words.

 - Your child will appear to be frustrated when he can’t read the words.